Verbal Abuse (band): Early years (1981–1983)

 With this lineup, the band decided to relocate to San Francisco.
 After Nicki Sicki had left for California, Radi Kilowatt was forbidden by his girlfriend to leave Texas and therefore decided to give up his position in the band.
 Lacking his own vehicle, Mastrokalos convinced his friend Brett Dodwell to relocate from Texas to California and become the new bassist of Verbal Abuse.
-Although he had limited skill at playing the instrument, and none of the other members had been informed about the personnel change, Dodwell did become the band's bass player upon arrival in San Francisco.
+Although he had limited skill at playing the instrument and none of the other members had been informed about the personnel change, Dodwell became the band's bass player upon arrival in San Francisco.

 After a few weeks in California, Bitchy Bill began to annoy the other band members with his selfish behavior.
 The rest of the group was living on the streets in the van, while Bill rented a comfortable apartment and refused to allow his bandmates access to his facilities.
-While driving down Market Street in San Francisco, the band pulled over to the curb and unloaded Bill's drum set onto the sidewalk.
+The van could often be seen parked overnight at the Safeway parking lot on Marker and Church St. While driving down Market Street in San Francisco, the band pulled over to the curb and unloaded Bill's drum set onto the sidewalk.
 He got out of the van, and they drove away.
+For a while the band lived at their rehearsal space at the San Francisco Beer Vats a semi abandoned warehouse building that used to be a Hamms beer brewery.
+The band would be locked into the rehearsal space at night and had to use makeshift improvised restroom facilities using bottles or jars.
+Someone would unlock the space in the morning to let them out.

 During this time period, the members of Verbal Abuse all kept their heads shaved.
+During this time Nicki Sicki also shaved his eyebrows creating a quite an appearance for the time.
 When they met drummer Gregg James, his head was already shaved, so the band immediately accepted him as the new drummer without any further auditions.